projectcalico/calico/felix/docs/config-params.md

 ### `FloatingIPs` (config file) / `floatingIPs` (YAML)

 Configures whether or not Felix will program non-OpenStack floating IP addresses.
-(OpenStack-derived floating IPs are always programmed, regardless of this setting.).
+(OpenStack-derived floating IPs are always programmed, regardless of this setting.)

 | Detail |   |
 | --- | --- |